codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

 {:start="14"}
 1. Enter a message (optional), and then select **Commit**.

-CSDP commits the pipeline to the Git repository, and then syncs it to the cluster.
+Codefresh commits the pipeline to the Git repository, and then syncs it to the cluster.
 Wait a few seconds for the sync to complete, and verify that the pipeline is displayed in the [Delivery Pipelines](https://g.codefresh.io/2.0/pipelines){:target="\_blank"} page.